 qveris call 1 --params '{"wfo": "LWX", "x": 90, "y": 90}'

 qveris discoverSearch for API capabilities using natural language.
-Returns tool name, provider, ID, description, relevance score, success rate, latency, and estimated cost.
+Returns tool name, provider, ID, description, relevance score, success rate, latency, and billing rule metadata when available.

 qveris discover <query> [flags]